qsnjason/qsnjsclient/README.md

 API Keys
 ---

 An API Key can be requested by an application once a user has logged in with their username/password pair.
-When the key is received, it should be cached and used for all future client authentication.
+When the key is received, it should be cached and used for all future authentication for this user.
 The key request must contain a `name` for the requesting application.
 The `name` will be used for application identification and key management purposes in the QSN Console.
 API Keys can be revoked by the user at any time.
 They provide restricted access to account data, but full access to all other platform components.

 	// Request Key
-	qsn.getApiKey("Bob's Slack Trader", function(key) {
+	qsn.getApiKey("bobTrad version 1.0 codename traDbob", function(key) {
 		console.log(key);
 	});

-	// Use Key
+	// Use Key -- Set debug if required. var config = {
-	var config = {
+		debug: true,
 		gateway: 'eu',
 		apikey: key.key,
 		apisecret: key.secret
 	};
 	var qsn = new qsnClient(config);
-	qsn.connect(function() {
+	qsn.connect_persist(function() {
 		console.log('connected');
 	});